December 2012 and December 2015]

-Note that you will need iOS version 6 and possibly the updated iOS 6.0.1 for this to work on your child’s iPod touch or iPad.
+Note that you will need iOS version 6 and possibly the updated iOS 6.0.1 or over for this to work on your child’s iPod touch or iPad.
 You can check what version you have by going to Settings – General – About.

 Turn Off iMessage

 Lock Ability to Change Account Settings in Restrictions